cjhwang10/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+- Replace this with a list of your favorite things.
+- Checking
+1. Correcting?
+2. Yeah